benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
-- ES2015 syntax introduced class syntax in JavaScript
+- ES2015 introduced class syntax in JavaScript
   * Great start, but lacked some important qualities
   * Fixed w/ a few Stage 3 features
 - Here's a React component written using a JS class in ES2015